Ambulance workers announce 10 more strikes as bitter pay row escalates

 The union said its members across England, Wales and Northern Ireland will stage 10 further strikes over the coming weeks, warning that additional dates could be announced soon.

-They will bolster the ranks of their colleagues with the GMB union who announced on Wednesday that more than 10,000 of their members will also strike on the same dates.
+They will bolster the ranks of their paramedic colleagues with the GMB union who announced on Wednesday that more than 10,000 of their members in England and Wales will also strike on the same dates.

+That includes 6 February, when thousands of nurses will also walk out in what had already been billed as potentially the largest ever strike in the 75-year history of the NHS.

+The extent of the crisis in emergency care came into sharper focus still on Friday, as analysis by The Independent of NHS data and harm estimates by the Association of Ambulance Chief Executives found that a record number of patients suffered “severe harm” as a result of delays in December.

 Unite general secretary Sharon Graham said: “Rather than act to protect the NHS and negotiate an end to the dispute, the government has disgracefully chosen to demonise ambulance workers.